jsoverson/gitfaq/index.md

 ---
 {% include JB/setup %}

 Want to answer or ask a question?
-Check out the [unanswered page](./unanswered.html).
+Fork the [repository](https://github.com/jsoverson/gitfaq) and check out the [unanswered page](./unanswered.html).

 ## How do I start a new git repository?